-The ICS Manager (i.e. Head of Risk Governance and Reporting) checks the plausibility, aggregates and assesses the results.
+The ICS Manager checks the plausibility, aggregates and assesses the results.
 In addition, the ICS assessment is fully documented in pre-defined templates with appropriate filing and version controlling applied.

 The ICS report is submitted to the Board of Directors on an annual basis or more often if appropriate (in case of events or escalations).
 ERGO Insurance NV/SA also submits this annual reporting to the ERGO Group ICS Manager.